GAS85/nextcloud_scripts/README.md

 * `*.ocTransferId*.part` exclude partly uploaded data from backup.

 Or you can even combine and do rsync into archive (with remote authentication via SSH Key) if you set `CompressToArchive=true`.

-### nextcloud-scripts-config

-This is Central Configutation file that will decrease configuration effort.

 ### nextcloud-system-notification